AidanKelly50/ASMG/content/team_posts/phase3.md

 When the user is signed in as the traveler and is on the where to travel page, they are able to input their desired level values for travel time, cost, and tourism population.
 Since this is wrapped in a Streamlit Form, when the user submits, the values from the sliderbar are placed into the GET request to the API and those values from the request are used as the values to generate a ranking (from the recommendation ML model) of the top 5 countries that match the users input.
 The recommendation ML model rankings are then used to highlight on a map the top 5 countries.

 6. Another GET Request for Traveler
-When the user is signed in as the traveler and is on the view travel data page, a GET request to the API will get the data from the mySQL table that is relevent to the country they are traveling in (via a dropdown selection) and it will display the data.
+When the user is signed in as the traveler and is on the view tourist attractions page, a GET request to the API will get the data from the mySQL table that is relevent to the country they are traveling in (via a dropdown selection) and it will display all the attractions with the city/town and an external website that will inform the user more of the attraction.

 7. GET Request for Tourism Director
-This endpoint uses time series modeling to forecast future tourism trends and visitor numbers.
-The predictions help tourism officials make strategic planning decisions and allocate resources effectively.
+The Tourism Director has 4 GET request to 4 unique tables in the MySQL database to display them to the user.
+The GET requests pull the data from the Trips, Road Quality, Road Spending and Trips Prioritization tables for the official to view either their countries data or as many countries as they have selected.

+8. Another GET Request for Tourism Director
+The Tourism Director also has a GET request which is given the country the time series model will predict upon and the country of nationality of the user.
+These two inputs will allow the graph to get two prediction values along with historical values that are being pull from the Trips table.
+To the user it is displayed as a two distinct colored lines on the graph.

+9. POST Request for Tourism Director
+The Tourism Director has a POST request which allows the user to post the comparison graph that they had created via the GET request above.
+POSTing this graph will then insert the data into the GraphFindings table in MySQL to be retreived for future viewing by the researcher.

+10. GET Request for All Personas
+When the user first opens the page, they are prompted to sign in as one of three personas.
+If the user clicks the dropdown menu, they are allowed to sign in as 5 distinct users which are all retrived via a GET request to all the users of type Traveler, Official or Researcher.

 ### Tourist API Resources